lofsgaard/finpy/README.md

 # FinPy

-FinPy is a FastAPI-based application for importing, storing, updating, and serving bank transaction data from CSV files.
-It uses SQLModel for ORM/database access and pandas for data import and transformation.
+FinPy is a modern financial transaction management system built with FastAPI, SQLModel, and Streamlit.
+It allows you to import, store, update, and analyze bank transaction data from CSV files, and provides both a REST API and a Streamlit dashboard for data exploration.

 ## Features

-- Import transaction data via the `/transactions` upload endpoint (CSV file upload).
+- Import transaction data via a `/transactions` upload endpoint (CSV file upload)
-- Maps and cleans up CSV columns to match the `Transactions` database model.
-- Stores transactions in a SQLite database.
+- Store transactions in a PostgreSQL or SQLite database using SQLModel
-- Provides REST API endpoints to fetch all transactions or a single transaction by ID.
+- REST API endpoints to fetch all transactions, fetch by year, fetch by ID, update categories, and delete
-- Supports updating transaction categories (hovedkategori/underkategori) via dedicated endpoints.
-- Allows deleting transactions by ID.
+- Streamlit dashboard for interactive data analysis and visualization
+- Customizable column mapping and category management

 ## Project Structure